gatsbyjs/gatsby/docs/blog/2019-01-30-why-themes/index.md

 As some of you might have heard (or hoped), we're working on adding theme support to Gatsby.
 This blog posts is a short intro into how we're thinking about themes in Gatsby.

 This post is short on examples and concrete details.
-See [Chris Biscardi's theme blog posts](/blog/tags/themes) and recent [talk at Gatsby Days on themes](https://youtu.be/wX84vXBpMR8).
+See [our other theme blog posts by Chris Biscardi](/blog/tags/themes) and his recent [talk at Gatsby Days on themes](https://youtu.be/wX84vXBpMR8).

 ## Introduction & Goal